 “Veggies like parsnips, turnips, and beets are delicious roasted with a little olive oil,” says Baretz.
 “They are high in fiber and minerals from the soil.
-I roast them for dinner and any leftovers, I blend with chicken stock for soup the next day.”
+I roast them for dinner, and any leftovers I blend with chicken stock for soup the next day.”
 Beets in particular contain a beneficial antioxidant called betalains, which have been shown to reduce inflammation in the body.

 Baretz calls winter-ready avocados “a heart healthy fat that helps reduce ‘bad’ cholesterol.”
-The fruit also contains a wealth of vitamins and minerals including magnesium, potassium, vitamin E, vitamin B6, and niacin.
+The winter superfood also contains a wealth of vitamins and minerals including magnesium, potassium, vitamin E, vitamin B6, and niacin.
 “Guacamole is a popular favorite, but also great to put mashed on toast in the morning with some lemon juice and salt.”

 “Delicious with lots of beta-carotene, squash comes in many varieties such as butternut, spaghetti and acorn,” explains Baretz.
 She adds that squash is easy to roast or mash — or to serve spaghetti squash topped with pesto or tomato sauce.

-“Grapefruits, oranges, clementines and limes are all in season and contain flavonoids that combat free radicals,” explains Baretz.
+“Grapefruits, oranges, clementines, and limes are all in season and contain flavonoids that combat free radicals,” explains Baretz.
 “So add the lemons and limes to water and use plentifully.
 Plus, clementines are a great snack for kids and they love them.”

 “Another veggie that is delicious roasted that my kids gobble up, cauliflower is a great source of Vitamin K and you can even ‘rice’ it as a substitute for carbs,” says Baretz.
 The sulfur compound sulforaphane, found in this white cruciferous vegetable, has also been shown to potentially help fight cancer in lab tests.